lugnsk/ToxBot/README.md

 * `title <n> <msg>` - Sets title for groupchat n

 ### Notes
-* ToxBot will automatically accept a groupchat invite from a master
+* ToxBot will automatically accept a groupchat invite from a masterkey.
-* Message strings must be enclosed in double quotes
+* Message strings must be enclosed in double quotes.

 ## Dependencies
 pkg-config